ombori/grid-docs/apps/queue/customize-booking.md

 You can customize the appearance of the booking page by using CSS.

-Enter your custom CSS into the `“`Add brand guidelines with CSS to your customers booking UI`”` input field inside the Settings of your Queue.
+Enter your custom CSS into the `Add brand guidelines with CSS to your customers booking UI` input field inside the Settings of your Queue.

 Elements are targeted via data-theme attributes.

 ## Available attributes
 List of available data-theme attributes and the corresponding elements.
 Look at examples to see how to use the properties inside css.
 Check the screenshots section for reference to each number